gobbez/ChessBot_Zoe/README.md

 Nope, even if it wants to teach you, it wants to win at all costs too!

+### Telegram Bot to access Lichess Bot results LIVE

+You can create a Telegram Bot to comunicate with the Lichess Bot and exchange informations.
+You can set Stockfish level via Telegram, too!

 #### Performances
 Here are the performances (aka time to execute that part of code):
 Stockfish is the time used by Stockfish to answer, Wait time is the time wait to prevent too many Lichess API calls.
 These can be configured in the code.

-Performances are done searching a starting position with my pc: Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz - 16 Gb Ram.
+Performances are done on my pc: Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz - 16 Gb Ram.

 Please note that these times can become a lot more longer in a real game in a complicated (or rare) position when the bot is online.